iam-xtreme/learning-digest/04 - java/hashmap-vs-treemap.md

 # HashMap Vs TreeMap

-Certainly!
 Both `HashMap` and `TreeMap` are key-value data structures in Java that implement the `Map` interface.
 However, they have distinct differences in terms of ordering, performance, and use cases.
 Here's a detailed comparison:

 ***